Bigfin squid: Anatomy

-The specimens in the videos looked very distinct from all previously known squids.
+The specimens in the videos looked very different from all previously known squids.
 Uniquely among cephalopods, the arms and tentacles were of the same length and looked identical (similar to extinct belemnites).
 The appendages were also held perpendicular to the body, creating the appearance of strange "elbows".
 Most remarkable was the length of the elastic tentacles, which has been estimated at up to 15–20 times the mantle length.
 This trait is caused by filament coiling of the tentacles, a trait that is rare among similar species.
 Estimates based on video evidence put the total length of the largest specimens at 8 m or more, with some estimates up to 12 m.
-Viewing close-ups of the body and head, it is apparent that the fins are extremely large, being proportionately nearly as big as those of bigfin squid larvae.
+Viewing close-ups of the body and head, the fins appear to be extremely large, being proportionately nearly as big as those of bigfin squid larvae.
 While they do appear similar to the larvae, no specimens or samples of the adults have been taken.
-While their exact identity is unknown, all of the discovered specimens can be observed to have a beige color body, translucent fins, near-white tentacles, and dark eyes.
-These species of squids are mainly identifiable by their long thin arms and specific colors.
-The squid also have a unique brachial crown that sets them aside from other known families.
+While their exact identity is unknown, all of the discovered specimens can be observed to have a beige-colored body, translucent fins, near-white tentacles, and dark eyes.
+These species of squids are mainly identifiable by their long, thin arms and specific colors.
+The squids also have a unique brachial crown that sets them aside from other known families.

 Feeding behaviour

-Little is known about the feeding-behaviour of these squids.
-Scientists have speculated that the bigfin squid feeds by dragging their arms and tentacles along the seafloor and grabbing edible organisms from the floor.
+Little is known about the feeding behaviour of these squids.
+Scientists have speculated that bigfin squid feed by dragging their arms and tentacles along the seafloor and grabbing edible organisms from the floor.
 Alternatively, they may simply use a trapping technique, waiting passively for prey such as zooplankton to bump into their arms (see Cephalopod intelligence).
-The diet of the bigfin squid is unknown.
-However, cephalopods are known to feed on crustaceans, jellyfish, and even other cephalopods.
+The diet of the bigfin squid is unknown, but cephalopods are known to feed on crustaceans, jellyfish, and even other cephalopods.